On this page

 - Arrange for affected areas of the workplace to be appropriately cleaned and disinfected – see Safe Work Australia cleaning and disinfecting guidance for more information.

-- Redesign the workplace environment to ensure physical distancing of at least 1.5 metres between workers and others.
+- Review the workplace environment and where reasonably practicable ensure physical distancing of at least 1.5 metres between workers and others.
 For example: